lieb/postdove/doc/dovecot_configuration.md

 ```

 There are two queries here.
-One for the *password_query* and the other for the
+One for the `password_query` and the other for the
-*user_query*.
+`user_query`.
 Note that from above, we have enabled *prefetch*.
-Normally, a *password_query* would only have the user name and password and
+Normally, a `password_query` would only have the user name and password and
-leave the rest to the *user_query*.
+leave the rest to the `user_query`.
-In *prefetch* we have that extra information fetched as well.
+In *prefetch* mode we can that extra information fetched as well in the same query.
 However, there is an obscure `dovecot` wrinkle ( I had a less kind word once
 I figured it out...).
-Arguments to the `where` clause have substitution strings, `%n` for user name
+Arguments to the `WHERE` clause have substitution strings, `%n` for user name
-and `%d` for domain etc. but the terms to the `SELECT` are matched to internal names.
+and `%d` for domain etc. but the names of the returned fields to the `SELECT`
+__must__ match the internal symbol names we intend to receive the values.
 In the *user_query* we see the usual suspects `uid`, `gid`, and `home`.
 But note carefully what is in the *password_query*.
 Instead of `uid` it must be `userdb_uid`.